jsirol/fullstackopen2019/README.md

 # fullstackopen2019

-Full stack web development course by University of Helsinki
+[Full stack web development course](https://fullstackopen.com/about/) by University of Helsinki.